Bibz87/kubernetes-example/Installation.md

 2. Install chart: `helm install cert-manager --namespace cert-manager --create-namespace cert-manager`

-⚠ cert-manager's `vault-issuer` won't be ready until Vault is installed on the cluster and this is the expected behaviour.
+:warning: cert-manager's `vault-issuer` won't be ready until Vault is installed on the cluster and this is the expected behaviour.

 ## :classical_building: HashiCorp Vault